danpeig/freecommander_total7zip_installer/README.md

 ## Instructions
 1. Terminate the FreeCommander XE application
 2. Download the *total7zipinstaller.ps1* script.
 If you are running a portable version save the script inside the FreeCommander installation folder so it can detect the path automatically.
+The *.ps1* file is the only one you need to download.
 3. Run the *total7zipinstaller.ps1* script: right click on the file (context menu) ->  select *Run with Powershell*.
 Depending on your Windows configuration, you might have allow the execution or even 'unblock' the script (see troubleshooting).
 3. If you are running FreeCommander from a custom installation directory, enter the full directory path, otherwise just continue.
 The script will try to find the correct path.
 4. If your FreeCommander configuration files are in a custom directory, enter the full path for the configuration directory, otherwise just continue.
 The script will try to find the correct path.